 This holiday season, I create the marriage preparation course.
 It’s a course that aims to help couples create the foundation that fuels a relationship with harmony and connection.
 This course helps partners prepare for marriage through the application of guided lessons and exercises.
 Participants that take the course should expect to gain the ability to overcome marriage issues that are associated to the risk of divorce early in marriage.

 Below are three core areas to focus on this holiday season with your partner:

-Sharing is caring.
-Sharing allows partners to come closer to together in their relationship.
-The act of sharing allows partners to let go of selfish tendencies and build partnership.
+Sharing allows partners to come closer together in their relationship.
+The act of sharing allows partners to let go of selfish tendencies and build partnerships.
 Below are fun experiences that allow couples to push their relationship to a healthier level.

 - Share your food.

 - Give your partner some of your breakfast pancakes.

 - Give your partner some of the left-over allowances you have.